Antonio López (footballer, born 1997)

-Antonio de Jesús López Amenábar (born 10 April 1997) is a professional footballer who plays as a midfielder for Liga Nacional club Municipal, on loan from América.
-Born in Mexico, he represents the Guatemala national team.
+Antonio de Jesús López Amenábar (born 10 April 1997), commonly known as Chucho, is a professional footballer who plays as a midfielder for Liga Guate club Xelajú.
+Born in Mexico, he plays for the Guatemala national team.

+Early life

+López was born on 10 April 1997 in the Cuauhtémoc district of Mexico City.

+López began his career in the U-15 category of Club América in 2012.